vidboda/nenufaar/README.md

 A second option -a will make the script use either CAVA or ANNOVAR as annotator (default NULL)

--p or --protocol option will ask for marking duplicates via sambamba (capture) or not (amplicons)
+-p or --protocol option will ask for marking duplicates via sambamba (capture) or not (amplicons, wgs)

-All configuration variables are now stored in a separate nenufaar.conf file
+All configuration variables are stored in a separate nenufaar.conf file

 ##Detailed steps